 Liability insurance covers bodily injury and property damage that you may cause to other people involved in an accident.
 It doesn't cover you or your motorcycle.
 Find out if your coverage includes Guest Passenger Liability, which provides protection in the event that a passenger is injured on the motorcycle.
-Whether or not this is included depends on the laws of your state and the company issuing the policy.
+This will depend on the laws of your state and the company issuing the policy.

 Collision insurance covers damage to your motorcycle if you are involved in an accident.
 Your insurance company pays for damages, minus your deductible, caused when you collide with another vehicle or object.
 Collision insurance usually covers the book value of the motorcycle before the loss occurred.

 Comprehensive coverage pays for damages caused by an event other than a collision, such as fire, theft or vandalism.
-However, just like collision coverage, your insurance company will pay for damages, minus your deductible, and will cover only the book value of the motorcycle.
+Like collision coverage, your insurance company will pay for damages, minus your deductible, and will cover only the book value of the motorcycle.

 Keep in mind most comprehensive and collision coverages will only cover the factory standard parts on your motorcycle.
-If you decide to add on any optional accessories such as chrome parts, a custom paint job, trailers or sidecars, you should look into obtaining additional or optional equipment coverage.
+If you decide to add on any optional accessories such as chrome parts, a custom paint job, trailers or sidecars, consider additional equipment coverage.

 Uninsured/underinsured motorist coverage

-Uninsured/underinsured Motorist Coverage covers damages to you and your property caused by another driver who either doesn't have insurance (uninsured) or doesn't have adequate insurance (underinsured) to cover your damages.
+Uninsured/underinsured Motorist (UM/UIM) coverage covers damages to you and/or your property caused by another driver who either doesn't have insurance (uninsured) or doesn't have adequate insurance (underinsured).

 This coverage typically pays for medical treatment, lost wages and other damages.
-If your uninsured/underinsured motorist coverage includes property damage, then your motorcycle would also be covered under the same circumstances.
-Check with your insurance professional to see if property damage is included or needs to be purchased separately.
+In some cases your UM/UIM coverage includes property damage—check with your insurance professional to see if property damage is included or needs to be purchased separately.

 Tips for the cost-conscious rider